superg3m/PCT/README.md

 # Running
 run the exe like normal or for convience tack on the -Run flag

-- debug: ./c_build.ps1 -BuildType debug -Run
+- debug: pwsh ./c_build.ps1 -BuildType debug -Run
-- release: ./c_build.ps1 -BuildType release -Run
+- release: pwsh ./c_build.ps1 -BuildType release -Run